isaacwilhite/table-3-phase-4-project/README.md

 # DateSmith Dating App

 Welcome to DateSmith, the exciting dating app that brings people together through the power of swiping!
 Whether you're looking for love, friendship, or just a casual connection, DateSmith has got you covered.
+Feel free to make connections and even plan Events!

 ## Installation Guide
 Follow these steps to get DateSmith up and running on your local machine.